-- I. Tumor specific ESR1 variant analysis (81479) in solid tumors is considered medically necessary when: - A. The member/enrollee is a postmenopausal individual with a female reproductive system or adult with a male reproductive system, AND - B. The member/enrollee has a diagnosis of ER-positive and HER2-negative breast cancer, AND - C. The member/enrollee has disease progression after one or two prior lines of endocrine therapy, including one line containing a CDK4/6 inhibitor.
+- I. Tumor specific ESR1 variant analysis (81479) in solid tumors is considered medically necessary when: - A. The member/enrollee is a postmenopausal female or adult male with the following: - 1.
+ER-positive and HER2-negative breast cancer, AND - 2.
+Disease progression after one or two prior lines of endocrine therapy, including one line containing a CDK4/6 inhibitor.